The Blue Kite: Uncle

-The second episode of the film is entitled "uncle" and deals with Tietou's mother's courtship by Li, her husband's former colleague, and subsequent remarriage to "Uncle" Li.
-Li felt haunted by his role in sending his friend to the work camp which resulted in Lin's death.
-Li spent every moment helping out the mother and child, and every penny in easing their distress in the rapidly declining society.
+The second episode of the film is entitled "Uncle" and deals with Tietou's mother's courtship by Li, her husband's former colleague, and subsequent remarriage to "Uncle" Li.
+Li is haunted by his role in sending his friend to the work camp which resulted in Lin's death.
+Li spends every moment helping out the mother and child, and every penny in easing their distress in the rapidly declining society.

-The episode begins with a group picture during a wedding, with the men wearing blue work uniforms.
-Much of the episode's palette seems to follow this opening trope as both the courtyard and house are shown in a cold blue.
 Uncle Li cares for the boy's material needs and desires but it soon grows clear that his health is failing.
-Li wants to become a party member, and is working feverishly at his job.
-Soon, malnutrition during the Great Leap Forward takes its toll and Uncle Li dies due to his poor health.
+Soon, malnutrition during the Great Leap Forward takes its toll and Li dies due to his poor health.

 Stepfather

 No wedding ceremony, no feelings shown at all.
 This marriage is just to save the mother and son from poverty, and to give them protection.
 They move in with the stepfather (Lao Wu).
-The house is so big that everyone has their own room, no family life at all.

-Meanwhile, the Cultural Revolution is about to break forth, led by adolescents seeking to "rebel" against those who seek to rein them in: their parents, teachers, and even party members the central government deemed dangerous.
+Meanwhile, the Cultural Revolution is about to break forth.
 The stepfather, a prominent party member about to be disgraced, worries about saving his wife and stepson and does what he can to provide a safe life for them before it is too late.
-He offers them money and to divorce Shujuan.
-Perhaps unable to see another husband taken from her, Shujuan returns to her husband's home as he's being lifted out of his home by the rebelling Red Guards.
+As he's being lifted out of his home by the rebelling Red Guards.
 The last scenes are of Tietou's mother being dragged away by Red Guards, who also beat Tietou.
 At the end, the boy is lying on the ground, bloodied.
 In a voice-over, he tells of his stepfather's death from a heart attack; his mother is sent to the work camps, but his own fate is left unknown.
 The camera pans out from his bruised body as he lies there looking up to see a broken blue kite hanging in the tree.